Does your baby need sunglasses?

 Baby sunglasses should also include lightweight polycarbonate lenses for comfort and superior impact resistance.

 To protect your child's delicate facial skin from the sun, it's a good idea to also purchase a sun hat with a wide brim for your baby to wear outdoors.
-A wide-brimmed hat also will reduce the amount of UV rays that the eyes.
+A wide-brimmed hat will also reduce the amount of UV rays that the eyes would otherwise be exposed to.

 It's certainly better to be safe than sorry when it comes to eye health — even if the payoff of purchasing baby sunglasses for your child may not be apparent for decades to come.